mathewgomas-alfred/mathewgomas.io/reference_manual/dr_minw_debugger.rst

     .. figure:: /images/Mingw-crash-log-start.png

-        Start of backtrace
+        Start of backtrace.

     Check the time and make sure it matches the time of the crash.

     .. figure:: /images/Mingw-crash-log-end.png

-        End of backtrace
+        End of backtrace.

     The text starting from this line to the end of the file is the most recent backtrace.